stevekrouse/rose/README.md

     - swap ordering
     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

+- layout
+  - figure out when arrays and objects should layout in a new line
+  - when you have console.log(() => 1), the console.log should be at the top of the blo

+- colors
+  - identifiers should be colored uniquely with scope

 - make the size of input box's more durable by responding to the font size

 - arrow key navigation